Cloth diapers vs. disposables…one of the many decisions you have to make as an expecting parent.

 - Remove dirty diaper

-- Flush poop in toilet (Yes, this step applies to disposables too.
+- Flush poop in the toilet (Yes, this step applies to disposables too.
 Don’t believe me?
 Just take a quick look on the next pack of pampers you buy—it’s there)

 - Put diaper in bag (garbage bag OR waterproof diaper bag)